qtlHD/qtlHD/doc/input/mapping_inputs.md

         ...
         # --- Data Frequencies end

+*Note: support for the qtab founder section is not yet implemented in qtlHD*

 # The genotype section

 The genotype section, or file, contains markers (columns) x individuals (rows),